OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/lab.md

 ## TODO
 - changes from beta -> v1.0 path
-- changes for subscriptionExpirationDateTime -> expirationDateTime and subscriptionId -> id
+- changes to JSON Attributes on model for subscriptionExpirationDateTime -> expirationDateTime and subscriptionId -> id
 - change subscriptionExpirationDateTime to DateTimeOffset
 - change back to "me/messages" so we get new sent messages too?
-If not, need to change related verbiage
+If not, need to change related verbiage  - think it's less confusing and better guidance to go with inbox and suggest you send a message to yourself.
+No 404s that way.

 ## What You'll Learn
 In this lab, you'll create an ASP.NET MVC application that subscribes for Microsoft Graph webhooks and receives change notifications.
 You'll use the Microsoft Graph API to create a subscription, and you'll create a public endpoint that receives change notifications.